guoying2026/IC-Vibe-Coding-Template-Rust/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make changes
-4. Add tests for new functionality
+4. Add tests for new features
 5. Submit a pull request

 ### Development Guidelines